 Scouting casinos for blackjack tables with beneficial rules takes knowledge of how each rule affects the house edge, as well as patience and discipline.
 You can learn more about these in our blackjack guide, but provided you avoid some of the worst offenders such as 6 to 5 odds for Blackjack, you’ll be OK.

-Other things to bear in mind when finding the scenario for winning blackjack are how the cards are shuffled (continuous shuffling machines will dent your chances) and the appropriate betting limits for your bankroll.
+Other things to bear in mind when finding the right conditions for winning blackjack are how the cards are shuffled (continuous shuffling machines will dent your chances) and suitable betting limits for your bankroll.

 Step #6: Bet smart

-Blackjack is part strategy, part luck and part betting.
-If you want to know how to win at blackjack, the first choice you’ll make after taking your seat, before you’ve even been dealt any cards, is how much to bet.
+Blackjack is part strategy, part luck and part bankroll management.
+If you want to know how to win at blackjack, the first choice you’ll make after taking your seat – before you’ve seen any cards – is how much to bet.

-Casino game history is full of betting systems that make claims about profits that can never be achieved in the long run.
-Take the most famous, for example.
-The Martingale method requires you to increase your bet when you lose, with the idea that you can’t lose more than a few hands in a row, and you’ll be back in profit soon.
+Gambling history is littered with betting systems that make claims about profits that are impossible to achieve in the long run.
+Take the most famous system, for example.
+The Martingale method requires you to increase your bet when you lose, based on the belief that you can’t lose more than a few hands in a row, and you’ll be back in profit soon.

 The best advice when you’re deciding how much to bet is:

-- Make your unit bet a small percentage (e.g. 5% of your total bankroll for that session)
+- Manage your stack.
+Make your standard bet a small percentage (e.g. 5%) of your total bankroll for that session.

-- Bet the same on every hand, or do the opposite of Martingale (bet smaller when you lose, and bigger when you win)
+- Don’t chase losses.
+Bet the same on every hand, or do the opposite of Martingale (i.e. bet smaller when you lose, and bigger when you win).

-By following these simple rules of thumb, you should always have the chips available if basic strategy recommends you split a pair, then double afterwards.
-By budgeting sensibly for that session, you will see the most hands, and ensure no single hand puts you under any stress.
+By following these simple rules of thumb, you should always have the chips available if you find yourself in a situation where basic strategy says you should split a pair, split again, and then double down!
+By budgeting sensibly for the session, you will play more hands, and ensure no single hand puts you under any stress.